 Why Choose Us?

-The Wolper Law Firm was founded by Matt Wolper.
+The Wolper Law Firm, P.A. was founded by Matt Wolper.
 He is a stockbroker fraud lawyer practicing in securities law for 25 years.
 Matt has worked with some of the big Wall Street firms for 14 years.
 He started our firm to help investors.

 Resolving Your Stockbroker Fraud Complaint in a Lawsuit